leptimax/Picsou/README.md

 To fill each field, you should go on your project firebase home page and add an application web :

 ![alt text](./frontend/app/public/readme/HomePageApp.png)

 Call the application as you want, and now copy all information display here in your `.env` :

 ![alt text](./frontend/app/public/readme/info.png)

-Click on "add to th console" and now you can close this website.
+Click on "add to the console" and now you can close this website.

 Now you have just to launch the application : `docker-compose up -d`

 The application is now available here : http://127.0.0.1:10132/ (**without https**)

-## Licence
+## License

 This application is the intellectual property of leptimax, all rights reserved.